John Arthur Ackroyd

-John Arthur Ackroyd (October 3, 1949 – December 30, 2016) was an American murderer and suspected serial killer.
+John Arthur Ackroyd (October 3, 1949 – December 30, 2016) was an American murderer and serial killer.
 In 1992, he was sentenced to five life terms in prison for the abduction and murder of Kaye Turner.

 Biography

 Ackroyd was raised in the small logging town of Sweet Home, Oregon.
 His father worked as a maintenance worker and his mother as an office worker at the police department in Sweet Home.
 He had an older and a younger sister.
 During his school years, he was a loner who was bullied.
 His high school diploma indicated that he had been a "special education" student.
 He enlisted in the Army after having been accused of felony theft.
 He worked overseas as a mechanic and was caught stealing equipment.

 In 1977, he began working for the Oregon Department of Transportation, called the state highway department at the time, along U.S. Route 20 that ran east to west across Oregon.
 He was responsible for clearing wrecks, helping people whose cars broke down on the highway, and maintenance.
 He married Linda Pickle in the mid-1980s.
 She had two children, Rachanda and Byron.
 They lived at Santiam Junction, a state highway division compound at the junction of an Oregon 126, Oregon 22, and U.S. Highway 20.
 Other highway workers lived there, but there were few children.
 After one year, the couple divorced, but they continued to live together with Linda's children.
 Ackroyd was abusive to both Byron and Rachanda.
 Rachanda disappeared on July 10, 1990.

 His life had changed by early 1992.
 His relationship with Linda ended and he moved in with his mother in Sweet Home.
 Due to his connection with Rachanda's disappearance, many women at Santiam Junction were uncomfortable with his behavior and he began to work out of Corvallis.